zigi/zigi/README.md

 # Known Issues (maybe solutions...)

 ### Git not found (even though you installed it)
 Zigi needs to find the git executable in the 'PATH'.
-To determine the 'PATH' zigi sources /etc/proifile and .profile.
+To determine the 'PATH' zigi sources /etc/proiile and ~.profile.
 Make sure one of these files contains the correct EXPORT statements.

 ### Weird Certificate Errors